edubu2/ThinkStats2/ew-notes/book_notes.md

         return math.sqrt(mse)
     ```

+* RMSE is equal to the standard deviation of the residuals

+## Power

+* the "correct positive rate" is called the **power** of the test, or sometimes, **sensitivity**
+* To get the power, first need to find the **false negative rate**\*:
+  * \* if the effect is real, the chance that the hypothesis test will fail
+  * more difficult to find because it depends on the actual effect size, and we normally don't know that
+  * we can compute this rate using a hypothetical effect size
+    * if the observed difference between groups (for example, difference in birth weight for firsts vs. others) is accurate, we can use the observed samples as a model of the population and run hypothesis tests with simulated data
+  * formula for false neg rate:
+    ```
+    def FalseNegRate(data, num_runs=100):
+        group1, group2 = data
+        count = 0
+        for i in range(num_runs):
+            sample1 = thinkstats2.Resample(group1)
+            sample2 = thinkstats2.Resample(group2)

+            ht = DiffMeansPermute((sample1, sample2))
+            pvalue = ht.PValue(iters=101)

+            if pvalue > 0.05:
+                count += 1

+        return count / num_runs
+    ```
+    * takes data in the form of a tuple(example: ``firsts.prglngth, others.prglngth``)
+    * each time thru the loop, it draws a random sample & runs the hypothesis test.
+Then it checks result & counts for false negatives
+* now, we can get the **power**, or **correct positive rate** by subtracting the false neg rate by one
+  * ``power = 1 - false_neg_rate``

+## Resampling

+* takes a sequence and draws a sample with the same length, with replacement
+* two ways:
+  1. give each row the same probability of being resampled
+  * formula:
+    ```
+    def Resample(xs):
+        return np.random.choice(xs, len(xs), replace=True)
+    ```
+  2. give certain rows different weights than others
+       * offsets **oversampling**
+          * oversampling example: NSFG data is not a representative sample.
+The survey deliberately over-samples several groups in order to improve the chance of getting stastically significant results
+          * in other words, to improve the **power** of tests involving these groups

 ## Coefficient of Determination ($R^2$)

 * measures goodness of fit between two variables, in terms of minimizing [MSE/RMSE](#standard-error--rmse)